cristina-v-melnic/pattern-formation/README.md

 \partial_{t} v = \delta_{2} \Delta v + g(u,v).
 $$

-Here, we solved numerically the above system of differential equations using the Euler and the Crank-Nicolson integration rules and found a better performance in the latter case, as expected due to its implicit nature and a higher convergence order.
+Here we solved numerically the above system of differential equations using the Euler and the Crank-Nicolson integration rules and found a better performance in the latter case, as expected due to its implicit nature and a higher convergence order.
 The computational expense of an implicit integrator (solving a nonlinear fixed-point problem)